Blog

 • mydomainname.com – goes to your existing website

-• myotherdomain.com – goes to your WordPress blog
+• myotherdomain.com – goes to your WordPress site

 Once you have set up your WordPress site, the next step is to configure it.
-This step is explained in the next article in the series.
+This step is explained in the next article in the WordPress Traffic Blueprint series.

-Website Traffic Blueprint Part 2 - How To Turn Your Website Into A Traffic Generation Machine
+Website Traffic Blueprint Part Two - How To Turn Your WordPress Site Into An Automated Traffic Machine

-This article is part of a comprehensive series of tutorials designed to help you learn how to grow your business online cost-effectively and drive traffic sustainably with a WordPress website and proven marketing methods that are easy to implement.
+This tutorial is part of an tutorial series designed to help you learn how to grow your business and drive traffic sustainably with a WordPress-driven website and proven online marketing methods.

-Subscribe To Our Site And Get Notified When New Tutorials Get Published!
+Subscribe Using The Form Below And Get Notified When New WordPress Tutorials Get Published!